Nikon D300S vs D7100

-The Nikon D300S and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in July 2009 and February 2013.
+The Nikon D300S and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in July 2009 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D300S has a resolution of 12.2 megapixel, whereas the D7100 provides 24 MP.
+The D300S has a resolution of 12.2 megapixels, whereas the D7100 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably smaller (14 percent) than the Nikon D300S.
 Moreover, the D7100 is markedly lighter (18 percent) than the D300S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.